Yaquq

 Yaquq (ياقوق) was a Palestinian Arab village, which was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 1, 1948.
-It was located 12.5 km north of Tiberias and was built at the site of the ancient Jewish village Huqoq.
+It was located 12.5 km north of Tiberias and was built at the site of the ancient Jewish village of Huqoq.

 History

 The site shows signs of early Canaanite settlement, and held by scholars to be the biblical Huqoq, known in Roman times as Hucuca.
 The earliest mention of the name Yaquq is in the text Signs of the Tomb Inscription by Rabbi Jacob, emissary of the Yeshiva of Rabbi Jehiel of Paris (before 1257 CE).